omz13/kirby3-suncyclepages/README.md

 The plugin uses the following content fields.
 These are all optional; if missing or empty, they are assumed to be not applicable vis-à-via their indicated functionality.

 - `date` - date - optional - the date when the page is to be published, i.e. embargo until this date.
-If the date field is missing or cannot be resolved, the emargo check will not embargo the page, i.e. failsafe is to not embargo but publish.
+If the date field is missing or cannot be resolved, the embargo check will not embargo the page, i.e. failsafe is to not embargo but publish.

 - `skipembargo` - boolean - optional (default `false`) - if `true`, the embargo check (sunrise) is skipped (not performed) for this page.